sachinoo/p2SachinKarki/README.md

  --------------------------------------------------------------------------------------------------------------------------------

- Below is the design for the dashboard that I came up with
+ Below is the design for the dashboard that I came up with.
+This is a touch / physical controllable prototype of a car dashboard.

 ![New Dashboard](https://user-images.githubusercontent.com/24665608/115058872-5b1aa080-9eab-11eb-94e1-3a05739c00f0.png)

+Interface Components
+1. Control Section
+ - Digital Speedometer
+ - Fuel
+ - Clock
+ - Temperature / Weather
+ - Message Display Screen
+ - Tire Pressure Measurement Display
+ - Lights Control
+ - Info Section

+ 2. Navigation / Map Section
+  - Map with navigation function

+ 3. Air Condition / Music Player
+  - All the a/c conrol
+  - Music player control system.

+As this is a prototype, all the functions are not availbe at this moment.